-Brock Sherman is in his first year as an analyst with the University of Iowa football program, and in his fourth year with Iowa overall.
-Sherman served as a special teams assistant for the past three seasons.
+Brock Sherman is in his second year as an analyst with the University of Iowa football program, and in his fifth year with Iowa overall.
+Sherman served as a special teams assistant for the previous three seasons.

-The Hawkeyes won 10 games in 2021, winning the Big Ten’s West Division title and advancing to the conference championship game.
-Iowa concluded the season with an appearance in the Vrbo Citrus Bowl and was ranked 23rd in the final national rankings.
+The Hawkeyes won 10 games in 2021, winning the Big Ten West Division title and advancing to the conference championship game.
+Iowa concluded the season with an appearance in the Citrus Bowl and was ranked 23rd in the final national rankings.

-Following back-to-back narrow losses to open the 2020 season, Iowa won six straight games, all in Big Ten play, to complete the regular season.
-The Hawkeyes were ranked 15th in the final CFP rankings and coaches poll, and 16th by the Associated Press.
+Following back-to-back narrow losses to open the 2020 season, Iowa won its final six games, all in Big Ten play.
+The Hawkeyes were ranked 15th in the final CFP rankings and Coaches Poll and 16th by the AP.

 Iowa’s special teams in 2021 ranked among national leaders in kickoff return defense (14th), kickoff returns (17th) and punt return defense (18th).
 Charlie Jones was second in the nation in combined kick return yards and punter Tory Taylor was 12th in the country in punting average (46.1).